Sergej Milinković-Savić: Senior

 In October 2015, Milinković-Savić received his first call-up to the full squad by manager Radovan Ćurčić for Serbia's UEFA Euro 2016 qualifiers against Albania and Portugal.
 He remained an unused substitute in both games.
 In May 2016, Milinković-Savić was selected by newly appointed manager Slavoljub Muslin for friendly matches against Cyprus, Israel, and Russia.
 However, after failing to receive any playing time in the first two games, Milinković-Savić left the team in agreement with Muslin who said that some other players better fit into his tactical formations.
 On 30 October 2017, it was announced that Serbia caretaker manager Mladen Krstajić included Milinković-Savić in the squad for friendlies against China and South Korea.
 In June 2018, he was selected in the Serbian squad for the 2018 World Cup, playing all three group stage matches.
 Milinković-Savić scored his first two senior international goals on 8 October 2020, settling a 2–1 win over Norway in the semi-finals of the Euro 2020 qualifying play-off.

-In November, 2022 he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
+In November 2022, he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
 He played in all three group stage matches, against Brazil, Cameroon, and Switzerland.
-He scored a goal in a group stage match match against Cameroon, on assist from Andrija Živković.
+He scored a goal in a group stage match against Cameroon, on assist from Andrija Živković.
+Serbia finished fourth in the group.

+Milinković-Savić was part of the Serbia squad for UEFA Euro 2024 and started the team's opening match of the tournament against England, playing the full 90 minutes of the 1–0 loss.
+He also played in group stage matches against Slovenia and Denmark.
 Serbia finished fourth in the group.